 Viterbo is a city located in the Lazio region in Italy.
-Viterbo is situated close to Rome and is situated in a hilly landscape.
-The ancient quarter of the city is still very well restored and quite a lot of interesting buildings and churches are located here, the entrance to the old quarter of the city is through ancient gates that were built centuries ago.
+It is situated close to Rome in a hilly landscape.
+The ancient quarter of the city is very well restored and quite a lot of interesting buildings and churches are located here; the entrance to the old quarter of the city is through ancient gates that were built centuries ago.
 The economy of Viterbo is mainly based on agriculture, however, marble, wood and pottery are also made here.
-Viterbo is also famous for its Fine arts academy and its Italian gold reserves which attract several tourists from central Italy each year.
+Viterbo is also famous for its Fine Arts Academy and its Italian gold reserves which attract several tourists from central Italy each year.

 Attractions in Viterbo

 The cathedral of San Lorenzo was built in the 12th century and according to the local legends it was built at the site of an ancient Hercules temple.
 The tower of the cathedral was built in the 16th century and the external façade was done in the 14th century.
 The tomb of Pope John XXI is located at the cathedral and Pope Alexander IV is also buried here.

 The Palazzo dei Papi is the main attraction in the city and it was formerly the residence of the bishop.
 The palace was later extended for the Popes.
 The palace was once the papal seat and hosted six Popes; it was also the site of the first Papal conclave.
 This practice that started here still exists in the Vatican.